orra-dev/orra/README.md

 ### 2. Start the Example Echo Service

-Open a new terminal window or tab to run the Echo service.
+Open a new terminal window or tab to run the Echo service (orchestrated using the [JS SDK](sdks/js)).

 ```shell
 ORRA_API_KEY='<value of API key created earlier>'